JoanStinson/UnityDesignPatternsReference/README.md

    ![Diagram](https://github.com/JoanStinson/RetroRPGPatterns/blob/main/Diagrams/Behavioral%20Patterns/State.png)

    > Unity has this pattern already built-in in its own [Animation System](https://docs.unity3d.com/Manual/AnimationOverview.html) (also known as 'Mecanim').
+Actually, it uses an FSM (Finite State Machine), which uses the State pattern, but with blending and transitions.
    ```csharp
     [RequiredByNativeCode]
     public abstract class StateMachineBehaviour : ScriptableObject